Lumesh Console Operation Module Documentation

 Return Value:string

-Example:let input = console.read_line()
+Example:let input = Console.read_line()

-Function: Read a password (hides the input content)
+Function: Read a password (hides input content)

 Parameters: None